 The integration of blockchain, IoT, and AI will enable organizations to optimize the benefits of these technologies.
 The convergence will ensure the mitigation of the associated risks and limitations.
-Because IoT networks involve a multitude of connected devices, the network includes multiple vulnerabilities, including fraud and data theft.
+Since IoT networks involve a multitude of connected devices, the network includes multiple vulnerabilities, including fraud and data theft.

 AI-driven by machine learning will proactively protect itself against malware and hacker attacks to avoid security problems.
-Blockchain will further improve network and data protection, which can restrict the unauthorized access and manipulation of the network data.
+Blockchain will further improve network and data protection, which can restrict unauthorized access and manipulation of network data.
 Additionally, AI can improve the IoT network's efficiency by making it smarter and more autonomous.

 Further, an analysis assists an organization to augment employee working practices and save them from exposure to serious work-induced health problems.
-Adding blockchain to this program can help keep track of more customized data by maintaining anonymity, or can help with smart contracts to disburse health insurance amounts.
+Adding blockchain to this program can help keep track of more customized data by maintaining anonymity.
+Or it can help with smart contracts to disburse health insurance amounts.